Tupungatito: Eruption history

 Tupungatito is about 55,000 or less than 80,000 years old.
 Early activity was effusive, producing lava flows up to 18 km long as well as debris flows, lahars, and pyroclastic flows which invaded the Rio Colorado valley.
 Two sequences of volcanic rocks crop out in the valley and its tributaries, both with thicknesses of about 30 m.
 They have been dated to 52,000±23,000 and 31,000±10,000 years ago, respectively.
-About 30,000 years ago, a change to a more effusive style of volcanic activity took place with shorter lava flows, although with shorter lava flows.
+About 30,000 years ago, a change to a more effusive style of volcanic activity took place, although with shorter lava flows.
 Numerous debris avalanches took place on Tupungatito and left deposits in the western valleys.
 Tupungatito may be the source of late Pleistocene rhyolite deposits around the city of Mendoza and Pleistocene tephra overlying glacial deposits in the Rio Mendoza valley.

 Holocene activity added an explosive component with Vulcanian and phreatomagmatic eruptions, which deposited pyroclastic materials around the volcano.
 Short lava flows with lengths of on average 7 km were also produced and display flow structures such as levees and lobes.
 Some of the flows are covered with sediments.
 The decline of the ice cover during the Holocene and an increased distance between glaciers and volcanic vents may have been responsible for this change in eruption style.